widelands/widelands/doc/sphinx/source/add-ons.rst

 All valid map files (including those in subdirectories) contained in the add-on will be offered in map selection screens.

-Note that it is not possible to mark the names of subdirectories for translation.
+Note that it is not possible yet to mark the names of subdirectories for translation.

 campaign